sigii1992/bank-tech-test/README.md

 # Bank Account

 This is a simple program which allows a user to create a new bank account, deposit and withdraw money.
 Also, a user can print transactions history statement which is printed with the newest transaction first.
-The user's balance and banking transactions are stored and can be viewed within the application.
+The user's balance is stored and can be viewed within the application.

 The application works via IRB and the data is kept in memory(no database).